DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-creating-a-static-siteS26.md

 Knowing how to create such a "[static site](https://kinsta.com/knowledgebase/what-is-a-static-website/)" is an important skill in minimal and sustainable digital arts and humanities.
 The site is free, maintenance is minimal and it can also sit alongside examples of code or data that you have created.
 Curating a tidy, clear site creates a web presence for yourself.

 > This course site is created in GitHub Pages by forking the **Minimal Mistakes** starter theme.
 I have used this theme to model how you can go about learning for yourself.
 When you gain more confidence you will be able to change to other themes (or even go with the full version of the Minimal Mistakes theme) and customize them to your own liking.

-## GitHub Terminology
+## GitHub and GitHub Pages Terminology

 Before we begin, here are some new terms you'll encounter when working with GitHub:

 | Term | Definition |